nus-cs2103-AY2324S2/ip/docs/README.md

 If no tasks are present with the relevant word, Aether sends a no matching tasks found message
 ## Detect Duplicate tasks
-Duplicate tasks of any kind will not be added
+Duplicate tasks of any kind will not be added to the list

 Example: `event run in school /from 2024-01-09 1200 /to 2024-01-09 1300`